amoghj98/ReYOLOv8/README.md

 # ReYOLOv8

-This repository contains the source code for "A Recurrent YOLOv8-Based Framework for Event-Based Object Detection <br/>
+This repository contains the source code for "A Recurrent YOLOv8-Based Framework for Event-Based Object Detection" <br/>

 You can read the full paper on: <br/>
 [https://arxiv.org/pdf/2408.05321] <br/>